mhorrall/codeJourn/src/pages/blog/2019-01-15-you-down-with-pgp.md

     }
 ```

 I used steams because in production I am storing and retrieving the keys in a Vault and I wanted to be able to pass in those keys as strings when working with the encryption service.
-I used <https://www.vaultproject.io/> in to store the keys in production but standing that up is outside the scope of this post.
+I used <https://www.vaultproject.io/> in to persist the keys in production but standing up a vault server is outside the scope of this post.